How to Delete Time Machine Backups on Mac (Sequoia/Sonoma)

 Step 4.
 Select the backup date or file you want to delete.

 Step 5.
-On macOS Ventura, Sonoma, or later, click the ellipsis (…) button; on macOS Monterey or earlier, click the gear icon in the Finder window.
+On macOS Ventura, Sonoma, and Sequoia, click the ellipsis (…) button; on macOS Monterey or earlier, click the gear icon in the Finder window.

 Step 6.
 Choose either Delete Backup or Delete All Backups of [Your File].